jitsedesmet/2025-semdev-demo/engines/parser-sparql-1-2/README.md

   <strong>A query language transpiler framework for JavaScript</strong>
 </p>

-**WARNING:** V2 will come shortly and will have lots of breaking changes.

 # Traqula parser engine for SPARQL 1.2

 Traqula Sparql 1.2 is a [SPARQL 1.2](https://www.w3.org/TR/sparql12-query/#grammar) query parser for TypeScript.